 Here’s an overview of Amazon FBA fees:

 The price for keeping your products in Amazon’s FBA warehouses changes with the season, notably shooting up by as much as 200% from October to December.
-This price varies based on your product’s size and classification, especially if it’s considered a “dangerous good” by Amazon.
-Such items—including laptops, smartphones, household cleaners, cosmetics, and spray paints—come with a heftier storage fee.
+This price varies based on your product’s size, length of storage time, and classification, especially if it’s considered a “dangerous good” by Amazon.
+Such items—including laptops, smartphones, cameras, battery charges, power banks, household cleaners, cosmetics, and spray paints—come with a heftier storage fee.

 Non-dangerous goods | ||